-What To Expect At The Cotswold Motoring Museum
+Best Time To Visit The Cotswold Motoring Museum

 For anyone growing up in the 90’s, like us, it’s an absolute must visit just to see Brum!

-However some may argue that the toys are the real gems.
+However, some may argue that the large toy collection are the real gems.

-Take a fascinating trip through time as the rooms are filled with retro cars and vehicles dating back throughout the ages.
+Take a fascinating trip through time as you move through the rooms filled with retro cars and vehicles and explore the history of 20th century motoring.

 There are cute little labels on some of the vehicles that tell you about the past owners memories and experiences, which really help bring the whole thing to life.